 The neighbourhood is situated on the Sumida River so you can always pop down there or head across the bridge to the Asahi Brewery and Sky Tower.

-If you’re after a more traditional experience, look into staying at a Ryokan, preferably one with their own hot baths!
+If you’re after a more traditional experience, look into staying at a Ryokan, preferably one with their own onsens (hot baths)!

 If you intend on going out partying every night you probably want to stay over in the Shinjuku/Shibuya/Roppongi area.
 Trains stop at 12-1am and taxis can be pricey if you need to trek halfway across the city.

-It’s mostly capsule hotels on this side of town but recently they’ve introduced premium capsule hotels, which usually include more bed space, comfier mattresses, TV’s, luggage drawers and some offer free breakfast and beer!
+It’s mostly capsule hotels on this side of town, although Shinjuku has a number of hotels, but recently they’ve introduced premium capsule hotels, which usually include more bed space, comfier mattresses, TV’s, luggage drawers and some offer free breakfast and beer!

 Check out The Millenials Hotel in Shibuya or the First Cabin hotels, dotted around Japan.
 For hotels, check out, Shinjuku Hotel Gracery, Shinjuku Prince Hotel, APA Hotel Kabukicho or Citadines Central.